khalid-el-masnaoui/PHP-Notes/Tools/testing/README.md

 1. **Scope**: Component tests verify the behavior of a module or subsystem by testing interactions between its constituent units.
 2. **Mocking**: External dependencies may be mocked or stubbed to isolate the component under test.
 3. **Coverage**: They provide broader coverage compared to unit tests by testing interactions between units.

+### Integration Tests

+Integration tests evaluate the interaction and integration of multiple modules or subsystems to ensure that they function correctly when combined.
+Unlike unit tests and component tests, which focus on isolated parts of the system, integration tests validate the behavior of the system as a whole.